Make this basic homemade marinara sauce in a jiffy. It’s rich in flavour, hearty, easy to make, and has no added sugar.

 Instructions

-- Next, stir in your tomatoes, tomato paste, and basil.
-Bring the pot to a boil before lowering the heat to simmer the sauce.
-Stir on occasion, breaking up the tomatoes with a wooden spoon on the side of the pot.
-Be sure to give the sauce a taste half way to see if it needs any additional salt.
+- Stir occasionally, breaking up the tomatoes with a wooden spoon by pressing them into the side of the pot.
+Be sure to give the sauce a taste halfway to see if it needs any additional salt.

 - After around 20 minutes, your sauce should have thickened.
 If you want a smoother sauce, you can use an immersion blender on the sauce.